translocathor/enumeration-generator/README.md

 <plugins>
 ...
 ```
-### Build the project
+### Execute
-This causes Maven to execute the plugin during the _generate-sources_ phase.
+The plugin is executed during the _generate-sources_ phase by default.
+So you can simply build the project to execute the plugin.
+If everything is configured correctly, the Java enum should have been generated in the file you specified in the *outputFile* parameter.

 License
 =======